awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-roles.md

 A SageMaker user can grant these permissions with an IAM role \(referred to as an execution role\)\.

+To create and use a locally available execution role, you can use the following procedures\.

 ## Get execution role<a name="sagemaker-roles-get-execution-role"></a>

 When you run a notebook within SageMaker you can access the execution role with the following code: